Skip to content

 Sample Application

 The color box of Microsoft's Paint utility is a compound object that contains color tiles surrounded by a containing box.
-To understand this completely, start mspaint.exe from the Rapise.
+To understand this completely, start mspaint.exe from Rapise.

 Steps:

-1. Open a new test under Rapise.
+1. Open a new test in Rapise.

 2. Press the Record button on the application bar.